-Working cooperatively with Walters State Community College, ETSU at Greeneville offers junior, senior and graduate level courses from selected academic disciplines to the residents of the Greeneville area each semester.
+Working cooperatively with Walters State Community College (WSCC), ETSU at Greeneville offers junior, senior and graduate level courses from selected academic disciplines to the residents of the Greeneville area each semester.
 Day and evening courses are delivered through ETSU's distance education program as well as cohort opportunities.
-Located in the Greeneville-Greene County Center for Higher Education at 215 North College Street, this site represents sharing of facilities between two Tennessee Board of Regents institutions and enhanced access to advanced education and lifelong learning.
-ETSU and Walters State have an articulation agreement that improves student transfer between the community college and the university.
+Located at the Greeneville-Greene County Center for Higher Education at 215 North College Street, this site represents sharing of facilities and enhanced access to advanced education and lifelong learning.
+ETSU and WSCC have an articulation agreement that improves student transfer between the two entities.